The Best Strategies to Help You Lose Weight

 - If you’re at a computer all day, consider getting a stand-up desk.
-While there’s not resounding evidence that standing desks can enhance health benefits, one small study revealed that office workers who stood while working for three hours burned 174 more calories than those who sat.
+While there’s no resounding evidence that standing desks can enhance health benefits, one small study revealed that office workers who stood while working for 3 hours burned 174 more calories than those who sat.

 - Bike to work once or twice a week, if possible.

 3 Tips to Stick to a Healthy Eating Plan

 Mindful eating helps you curb those habits that can make you rack up calories you don’t need — like snacking in front of the computer, nibbling at your kids’ half-eaten lunches, or hitting the bottom of the popcorn bag while watching TV.

 One easy strategy for mindful eating: sloooow dooown.

 “Take your time, chew your food thoroughly, and put your fork down between bites,” Dr. Seti says.
 “This will help you enjoy your meal more and feel truly nourished and satiated.”

 2. Quit the Clean-Plate Club.